 The Historic Basking Ridge Oak Tree is not done living, not just yet.

-In 2026, I plan to build more.
-When I delivered Alba to Ally I received what im told is the last of the tree.
-The next oak guitar is being lovingly crafted at this moment.
-If you’d like to own one of these few precious and historic instruments please contact me, availability is extremely limited.
+I plan to build more.
+When I delivered Alba I received more of the Oak, what I am told is the last of the tree.
+The next oak guitar is being lovingly crafted at this moment, and I found some spectacular figure to show off.
+You can follow that build in real time on my social media.

 A Closer Look at Alba